SychO3/SMAPIDedicatedServerMod/README.md

 All these commands only work if you are the host.
 This allows you to take control of the server.
 The host sends the commands by entering them directly, without anything before or after:

 - `LetMePlay`: Lets the player take over the host.
 All host functions are switched off.
 The `TakeOver` command must be entered to hand over the controller.

+## Console Commands

+These commands can be entered in the SMAPI console:

+- `kick_status`: Display the activity status of all connected players and their remaining time before being kicked.
+- `kick_enable`: Enable the inactive player kick feature.
+- `kick_disable`: Disable the inactive player kick feature.
+- `kick_timeout <minutes>`: Set the inactive kick timeout in minutes (must be a positive integer).

 ## Running the Server on Linux Without GUI